-R&D and the Food & Beverage
+R&D and the Food & Beverage Industry:

-Industry: Creating a Recipe for
+Creating a Recipe for Success

 With the RTC now being permanent, the timing has never been riper (pun intended) for winemakers to take advantage of these often-substantial credits:

 - The RTC provides a dollar for dollar reduction in a company’s tax liability;

 - In addition to current year tax savings, the credit can generate a refund of taxes previously paid for open tax years (generally the prior three years); and

 - The credit can be used as a carry-back for one year and a carry-forward for 20 years if your company does not have immediate utilization for these credits.

 If this isn’t convincing enough, the rules for calculating and claiming the RTC have recently become more tax payer friendly.
 So, if your company has looked into the RTC in the past but was scared away by stringent qualification standards or the difficulty of the calculation itself, these recent changes might make you take another look:

 - The Alternative Simplified Credit (ASC) method can now be elected on amended returns instead of only on original-filed returns.
 Introduced in 2006, the ASC is equal to 14% of total qualified research expenses that exceed 50% of the average qualified research expenses for the three preceding taxable years.
-This method is less complicated than the “regular credit” created in 1981 and does not rely on antiquated data;
+This method is less complicated than the “regular credit” calculation created in 1981 and does not rely on antiquated data.

 - The definition of prototypes has been more clearly defined and made easier to qualify.
-This is often where you will find opportunities for a large portion of qualified research expenses;
+This is often where you will find opportunities for a large portion of qualified research expenses; and

 - There are new regulations to clarify the definition of Internal Use Software.